-Understand How Dietary Fats Can Support Your Body
+Learn How Dietary Fats Can Support Your Body

 One thing that is important across the board is to understand the main types of fat and how they support your body.
-Working with a nutritionist like myself can help you to hone in on the amount of fat that works best for body.
+Working with a nutritionist like myself can help you to hone in on the amount of fat that works best for your body.
 In the meantime, let’s start learning!

 - Provide a longer, slower burning source of energy for your body.
-Basically they keep you fuller longer
+Basically, they keep you fuller longer.

-- Are the building blocks for cell membranes and hormones
+- Are the building blocks for cell membranes and hormones.

-- Support blood sugar and blood pressure
+- Support your blood sugar and blood pressure.

 - Protect your organs and help keep your body warm.
-Without adequate fat we would be COLD!

-- Are natural beauty boosters and maintain healthy skin, hair and nails
+- Are natural beauty boosters and maintain healthy skin, hair. and nails.

-The 4 Main Types of Dietary Fat
+The Four Main Types Of Dietary Fat

 1.)
-Saturated Fat – The preferred fuel of the heart
+Saturated fat – The preferred fuel of the heart

 Unrefined coconut oil, MCT oil, free-range eggs, pasture butter, Ghee (clarified butter), and dark chocolate.
 With dark chocolate the higher the percentage cocoa the better.
 I love my dark chocolate frozen and have a square or two most nights after dinner.
 Yum!